CasperDev/vz-dis-dos/doc/source/Chapter3/general.rst

 	Allowed only as a direct command.

-The DCOPY command without any further parameters results in a complete copy of a floppy disk onto a second initialized floppy disk.
+The :guilabel:`DCOPY` command without any further parameters results in a complete copy of a floppy disk onto a second initialized floppy disk.

 Copying is possible with one or two drives.
 With only one drive, however, you